The Arvon Foundation

 Co-hosting partner for Fence 18 and Fence 20 in New England.

-The French based script-in-translation network which through its language based committees focuses on the Mediterranean, Caucuses and minority European languages.
-Many Fence members are also part of Eurodram and we have held joint meetings at Fence 19 in Prishtina and Fence 22 in Istanbul.
+Script-in-translation network which through its language based committees focuses on the Mediterranean, Caucuses and minority European languages.
+Many F ence members are also part of Eurodram and we have held joint meetings at Fence 19 in Prishtina and Fence 22 in Istanbul.

 Co-Hosted us for the return leg of Acts Of Translation, a special London-Paris initiative (Fence 8.5) which ignited a Francophone Fence.

-IETM – International Network for Contemporary Performing Arts
+IETM – International Network for Contemporary Performing Arts, International

 The IETM were an important stimulus to the establishment of The Fence.
 Fence Meetings have been held as IETM satellites or parallel off-meetings.
 Fence 1 Birmingham, Fence 2 Budapest, Fence 4 Belgrade, Fence 6 Utrecht, Fence 12 Glasgow, Fence 26 Cairo.